JLarky/jlarky-blog/src/pages/posts/how-to-create-npm-package.md

 date: "2023-09-21"
 ---

-## Jokey intro
+## Jokey Intro

-So you want to create an npm package?
-Well, my advice is don't.
-It's a lot of work and the results are rarely worth it. npm has 2,532,666 packages at the moment of me writing this, and by the time you are finished with this article it's guaranteed that there will be at least 10 more.
+So, you want to create an npm package?
+My advice?
+Don't.
+It's a lot of work, and the results are often not worth the effort.
+At the time of me writing this, npm has 2,532,666 packages.
+By the time you finish this article, it's guaranteed there will be at least 10 more.

-On the surface it sounds simple, write some code in a file and push it to [npm](https://www.npmjs.com/).
-But you can't just push the code, you also need `package.json` with all kinds of metadata.
-You also can't just push the source code, if you are using TypeScript (and you should) you suddendly have a build step, bundlers, minifiers, CommonJS, ES Modules, the list goes on.
+On the surface, it sounds simple: write some code in a file and push it to [npm](https://www.npmjs.com/).
+But you can't just push the code; you also need a `package.json` filled with all sorts of metadata.
+You can't merely push the source code either.
+If you're using TypeScript (and you should be), suddenly you have a build step, bundlers, minifiers, CommonJS, ES Modules — the list goes on.

 ## I ain't reading all that.
 I'm happy for u tho.
 Or sorry that happened.

 - [GH repo](https://github.com/JLarky/is-not-bun)
 - [Youtube tutorial](https://www.youtube.com/live/A19Jvot9hI4?si=Rf5iakJOPmcTEMxo)

-## Best way to author an npm package is Deno
+## The Best Way to Author an NPM Package is Deno

-[Deno](https://deno.com/) is an alternative JavaScript runtime that has lint/typescript/bundle built in.
-You don't actually have to care about Deno to follow this tutorial.
+[Deno](https://deno.com/) is an alternative JavaScript runtime that comes with built-in lint, TypeScript, and bundling capabilities.
+You don't need to be familiar with Deno to follow this tutorial.

-First step, [install Deno](https://docs.deno.com/runtime/manual/getting_started/installation) if you haven't yet, if you use Mac or Linux it's just one command:
+For the first step, [install Deno](https://docs.deno.com/runtime/manual/getting_started/installation).
+If you're on a Mac or Linux, it's just one command:

 ```
 curl -fsSL https://deno.land/x/install/install.sh | sh
 ```

-## 1. Create a new project
+## 1. Create a New Project

-Create a new folder for your project and run `deno init` in it:
+Create a new folder for your project and run `deno init`:

 ```
 mkdir is-not-bun